-The Frederick County Sustainability Awards recognize individuals and organizations in Frederick County that have made an outstanding contribution in helping the county advance sustainability efforts.
+The Frederick County Sustainability Commission is accepting nominations for its 2022 Sustainability Awards.
+These awards recognize individuals and organizations in Frederick County that have made an outstanding contribution in helping the county advance sustainability efforts.
 Awards are based on demonstrated leadership, innovation and success in sustainability.

-Awards are available to (a) Individuals (non-students), (b) Students/Student Groups, (c) Nonprofits and (d) Commercial Enterprises for efforts such as:
+Awards are available to (a) Individuals (non-students), (b) Students/Student Groups, (c) Nonprofits, (d) Commercial Enterprises (50 employees and fewer), and (e) Commercial Enterprises (over 50 employees) for efforts such as:

 Non Profit Category -Frederick Arts Council's Sky Stage for transforming a boarded pre-Revolutionary War building in downtown historic Frederick into building-scale public art and a center for arts and culture.